 Even if video isn’t your thing, the 4K introduces a number of photo modes, that, if previous models are any indication, are both incredibly fun and powerful.
 The 4K Post Focus takes a short video, adjusting the focus throughout.
 That allows you to choose the focus after the shot, since all the information is included in that video.

 Creating a sharper image by combining multiple shots is also available through the same technique with in-camera focus stacking.
 The 4K photo modes aren’t as quick as the stills and have a slightly lower resolution, but they’re one of a handful of photo modes that are truly unique to Panasonic and incredibly fun to use.

+That capability is wrapped up in a bridge-style body with a touchscreen, wi-fi and several physical controls.
+The camera weighs just over a pound.
 While the FZ80 isn’t going to pack the same punch as its big sister, the FZ2500 with a larger one-inch sensor, the list of features is pretty impressive considering the price tag.